"The Vietnamese are a skinny people obsessed with food" — Anthony Bourdain

-Anyone who has traveled to Vietnam will mention three things that stood out most: the people, the scenery, and the food.
-This trip emphasizes all of these with sightseeing from the vantage point of the saddle.
-And in Vietnam, riding is the best excuse to eat!
+Every traveler knows the best way to get into the heart of a place is to experience the food (and is also what can make or break a travel experience).
+And as as you may have already heard, anyone who has traveled to Vietnam will mention three things that stood out most: the people, the scenery... and especially Vietnam's delightful food culture.
+This trip emphasizes all of these with sightseeing from the vantage point of the saddle, the perfect excuse to eat.

-Mien ThomNeal has been eating his own food for so long that his waistline has almost doubled from when he was a champion cyclist, but he can still roll with the best.
-Judging from past trips which feature eating some of the best food from north to south, you might risk putting on a few pounds as well, despite all of the riding.
-Vietnam features some of the most delicious and innovative cuisine in the world, and Neal and local culinary guides to will reveal the hidden delights of Vietnamese food.
+The cycling on this trip may make feel less guilty eating some of the Vietnam's finest food from north to south, but we'll be the first to tell you that you may risk putting on a few pounds anyway, despite all of the riding.
+Vietnam features some of the most delicious and innovative cuisine in the world, and our local culinary guides and guest chefs will reveal the hidden delights of Vietnamese food.

 About Neal Fraser

-Neal by John BradyA Culinary Institute of America graduate who has worked with Thomas Keller at the Checker's Hotel in Los Angeles, David Burke at the Park Avenue Café in New York, and Wolfgang Puck, Neal now serves as Partner and Executive Chef at the trend-setting Grace Restaurant serving his New American cuisine in an atmosphere perfectly designed to complement the ambitious flavors of one of Los Angeles' most revolutionary culinary talents.
+Culinary Institute of America graduate who has worked with Thomas Keller at the Checker's Hotel in Los Angeles, David Burke at the Park Avenue Café in New York, and Wolfgang Puck, before founding the trend-setting Grace Restaurant serving his New American cuisine.
+Neal has now launched his new venture, the highly acclaimed follow up to Grace, RedBird.
+On the side, Neal has also been producing L.A.'s best hot dog: Fritzi Dog.

-As the tour title conveys, Neal is also an Iron Chef Champion, defeating Cat Cora in a televised pork cookoff.
-He was also published in the Wall Street Journal for his mother's day pancakes.
-Neal's cycling biography includes Southern California District Road Race Champion and he has also cycled on this Vietnam tour.
+As the tour title conveys, Neal was Iron Chef Champion, defeating Cat Cora in a pork cook-off.
+His articles include the Wall Street Journal for his mother's day pancakes, and Neal appears on Bravo's Top Chef (vote him up!).
+Neal's cycling biography includes selection for the Olympic training center, California Junior Road Race Champion, and has also cycled in Vietnam and lead this trip on several occasions since 1994.
+Like Anthony Bourdain, Neal cites Vietnam his all-time favorite.

 Patrick Morris